Xtra-Computing/ThunderGP/docs/compile_arch.md

 ```

 #### Application-specific compilation
-As mentioned, ThunderGP supports many graph analytic algorithms.
+As mentioned, ThunderGP supports four graph analytic algorithms.
 Currently, the difference among algorithms is uniformed by architecture-based configurations which are abstracted by ourself, and these configurations can be incremental added to ThunderGP for support new algorithms in the future.

 The application-specific configuration is located in the ```application``` folder, and each algorithm has a sub-folder in this path, The corresponding configurations are stored in this sub-folder.

 The following table shows the existing application-specific configurations for compilation (the ```build.mk```)

 | Configuration | Value | Description  |